mozilla-releng/relengdocs/gecko_tests/mochitest_xpcshell_manifest_keywords.rst

 How to add a keyword
 --------------------

-The easiest route may be to patch mozinfo.
+The easiest route may be to patch `mozinfo <https://firefox-source-docs.mozilla.org/mozbase/mozinfo.html>`__.
 For example, for Apple Silicon, we can add an ``apple_silicon`` keyword with a patch like this:

 .. code-block:: diff